frontpage.

 ETA: Also, have you ever dealt with kids?
 "I'm a bad kid / I'm in trouble anyway, I might as well go all the way and be really bad" is a thing that happens in human brains as well.

-Another way to put it: there's a "this is not bad" circuit that lots of unrelated bad things have to pass.
+Another way to put it: There's a single "this is not bad" circuit that stop lots of unrelated bad things.

 Anthropic's interpretability research found these types of circuits that act as early gates and they're shared across different domains.
 Which makes sense given how compressed neural nets are.
 You can't waste the weights.